noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3 Draft Feedback.md

 Hi Noah, please see some feedback on your draft below.
 ## Rationale
- - The purpose of the rationale is to break down the claim and identify key aspects that you will focus your report on, resulting in a specific research question that includes the aspects that you have identified.
+ - The purpose of the rationale is to break down the claim and identify key aspects that you will focus your report on, resulting in a specific research question that includes the aspects that you have identified. [ ]
+ -

- - You have presented **a lot of information that would be better placed in more of a 'background'** *after* **the research question**.
+ - You have presented **a lot of information that would be better placed in more of a 'background'** *after* the research question.
 I would not get rid of it, but re-structure.
 #### Your rationale could include:
 	- Introduction of electromagnetic radiation and introduce that they can be dangerous at ionixing levels
 	  - A discussion WIFI and QI and can include the frequencies of operation as you have